What is Cognitive Behavioral Therapy (CBT)?

 The worksheet comes with three columns.
 Among those three, the middle column contains the ‘Behavior’ that is being analyzed.
 In most cases, it is a negative action that is often done by the patients.

-The left column contains ‘Antecedents’ where the factors or event lead to the behavior are written.
+The left column contains ‘Antecedents’ where the factors or events that lead to the behavior are written.
 For behavior, there might be multiple factors or events.
 The right column contains ‘Consequences’ which are the result of the behavior.
 There might be multiple consequences too.
 And consequences are not likely to be negative always.
 There might be positive consequences also.

 The acronym ABC stands for the Antecedent- Behavior- Consequences which we list in the worksheet.
 When a negative behavior is assessed, it helps the patients to understand the core antecedents that lead to negative consequences.
 On the other hand, when a positive behavior is listed, it helps the patients to identify the antecedents or events that lead to positive consequences.